What If Voyager Launched in 2026 — and Ran Python?

 30 Minute Talk

-Voyager's computers have 69 kilobytes of total memory.
+NASA’s Voyager computers were launched with 69 kilobytes of total memory.
 Python's "Hello World" needs 30 megabytes just to start.
-So — could we fix that?
+Can we fix that?

 This is a thought experiment about extreme constraints and what they reveal about Python itself.
-Voyager 1 has been running since 1977 on custom hardware programmed in Fortran and assembly, transmitting data from interstellar space at 160 bits per second with a 22-hour one-way communication delay.
-If we were designing a Voyager-class deep-space probe today, what would Python need to become to be a viable onboard language?
+Voyager 1 has been running since 1977 on custom hardware programmed in Fortran and Assembly, transmitting data from interstellar space at 160 bits per second with a 22-hour one-way communication delay.
+If we designed a Voyager-class deep-space probe today, what would Python need to become a viable onboard language?

-You'll leave with a new way to think about Python's garbage collector, its memory model, and its most durable architectural pattern: Python as supervisor, C as actuator.
-No hardware knowledge required — just curiosity about what happens when you push a language to its absolute limit.
+No hardware knowledge is required, just curiosity about what happens when you push a language to its absolute limit.

 Presented by